cogment/cogment-doc/docs/reference/grpc.md

 #### `CreateVersion()`

-Create a new version of a given model.
-Because of their potential large size, model version data are uploaded as a stream.
+Create a new iteration of a given model.
+Because of their potential large size, model iteration data are uploaded as a stream.

 -   Metadata: None
 -   Request: Stream of [`CreateVersionRequestChunk`](#createversionrequestchunk)